strategineer/personal-website/content/books/2022-05-15/index.md

 Reading this book was a revelation to me.
 I always thought that philosophy was a waste of time, but I realize now that in some ways it's the ONLY thing that matters.

-Reading it, I was pulled between thinking that the entire field of philosophy is a gigantic waste of time.

-But I can't stop thinking about it now?
+I can't stop thinking about it now.

 Why do I believe what I believe?
 Why do I think what I think?
 Why do I do what I do?